Cardboard Collaborative

 Welcome to our go-to guide on how to design and host a cardboard-focused makerspace!

-This Cardboard Collaborative is the product of 10 years of work at the Science Museum of Minnesota and part of a larger collaboration with local community organizations to center BIPOC family priorities and experiences.
+This Cardboard Collaborative is the product of 10 years of work at the Science Museum of Minnesota and part of a larger collaboration with local community organizations to center Black, Indigenous, and people of color family priorities and experiences.
 This guide is intended to share what we’ve learned and support others to create their own cardboard maker worlds!

 Making Design Principles